 Dessert on the grill might look like this: halve ripe, fresh peaches, brush the cut side with oil, (I have a wonderful Blood Orange Olive Oil I received as a gift from a foodie friend that works great).
 Set the peaches, cut side down on the grill, until they soften and caramelize.
 Cut up and serve over ice cream.
 Yum!

 Add a tossed salad and you’ve got a summer party.

 Hmm…Maybe I should make a few phone calls.
 Any takers?

 Annalisa Russo is a published author and master storyteller based in Chicago, IL.
-Currently writing with The Wild Rose Press, she has just released her Sixth book: All Hearts Come Home for Christmas.
+Currently writing with The Wild Rose Press, she is about to release her seventh book: A Girl’s Best Friend.
 You can read more about it and the author at annalisarusso.com.
-Follow Annalisa Russo on Twitter, Facebook, and Goodreads.
+Follow Annalisa Russo on Twitter, Facebook, BookBub, and Goodreads.